Disappearance of Maura Murray: February–June 2004

-At 12:36 pm the following day, February 10, a "Be on the Lookout" report for Murray was issued.
-She was reported as wearing a dark coat, jeans, and a black backpack.
-A voicemail was left on Fred Murray's home answering machine at 3:20 pm stating that her car had been found abandoned.
-He was working out of state and did not receive this call.
-At 5:00 pm, Murray's older sister contacted her father to tell him of the situation.
-He then contacted the Haverhill Police Department and was told that, if Murray was not reported safe by the following morning, the New Hampshire Fish and Game Department would start a search.
-At 5:17 pm, Murray was first referred to as "missing" by the Haverhill police.
+At 12:36 p.m. on February 10, a "be on the lookout" report for Murray was issued.
+She was reported as wearing a dark coat, jeans and a black backpack.
+A voicemail was left on Fred's home answering machine at 3:20 p.m. stating that her car had been found abandoned.
+Fred was working out of state and did not receive this call.
+At 5:00 p.m., one of Murray's older sisters contacted her father to tell him of the situation.
+Fred then contacted Haverhill police and was told that, if Murray was not reported safe by the following morning, the New Hampshire Fish and Game Department would start a search.
+At 5:17 p.m., Murray was first referred to as "missing" by Haverhill police.

-On February 11, Murray's father arrived before dawn in Haverhill.
-At 8:00 am, New Hampshire Fish and Game, the Murrays, and others began to search.
-A police dog tracked the scent from one of Murray's gloves 100 yards east from where the vehicle had been discovered, but lost the scent.
+Fred arrived before dawn in Haverhill on February 11.
+At 8:00 a.m., Murray's family, New Hampshire Fish and Game and others began to search.
+A tracking dog tracked the scent from one of Murray's gloves 100 yards east from where the vehicle had been discovered but lost the scent.
 This suggested to police she'd left the area in another car.
-At 5:00 pm, Murray's boyfriend and his parents arrived in Haverhill.
-He was interrogated in private, and then was joined by his parents for questioning.
-At 7:00 pm, the police said they believed Murray came to the area either to run away or attempt suicide; her family believed this was unlikely.
+At 5:00 p.m., Murray's boyfriend and his parents arrived in Haverhill.
+Murray's boyfriend was interrogated in private and then was joined by his parents for questioning.
+At 7:00 p.m., police said they believed Murray came to the area either to run away or attempt suicide; her family believed this was unlikely.

 Murray's boyfriend had turned off his cell phone during his flight to Haverhill.
 At some point, he received a voicemail that he believed was the sound of Murray sobbing.
 The call was traced to a calling card issued to the American Red Cross.

-On February 12, Murray's father and her boyfriend held an evening press conference in Bethlehem, New Hampshire, and the next day the first press coverage was published.
-At 3:05 pm, the police reported Murray might be headed to the Kancamagus Highway area, and she was "listed as endangered and possibly suicidal".
-The police report also stated Murray was intoxicated at the crash site, although the bus driver had said she did not appear impaired.
+On February 12, Murray's father and boyfriend held an evening press conference in Bethlehem, New Hampshire, and the next day the first press coverage was published.
+At 3:05 p.m., police reported Murray might be headed to the Kancamagus Highway area, and she was "listed as endangered and possibly suicidal."
+The police report also stated Murray was intoxicated at the crash site, although the bus driver who interacted with her had said she did not appear impaired.
 The Haverhill police chief said that, "Our concern is that she's upset or suicidal."